TTUSDC/node-js-sdc/1-Basics/README.md

     * `.push()`
     * `.reverse()`
 * Challenges
-    * write a function that will print a list of numbers in decreasing order
+    * write a function that will print a list of names in reverse alphabetical order
     ```javascript
     // Boiler plate
     function fixit(name) { ... } // Fill out this function